marcelbaumgardt/FastAndFuriousCinema_FourthWall/README.md

 SWAGGER

-Bearer
-eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJ1c2VyIiwiZXhwIjoxNjQ2MTg0MzMzfQ.tdKKCLOEy5or13KXkyWQxRIopdDfMAB57O_gFXpXXtc

 * local address : http://localhost:8080/swagger-ui.html

+* to log in use /login endpoint with credential
+* username : user, password : test (role: USER)
+* username : admin, password : test (role: ADMIN)
+* then copy bearer token (for example : Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJ1c2VyIiwiZXhwIjoxNjQ2MTg0MzMzfQ.tdKKCLOEy5or13KXkyWQxRIopdDfMAB57O_gFXpXXtc)
+* and paste to Authorization input at the top of page

 THE CHOICE I'VE MADE

 1) Spring/Spring Boot - I use it in my daily work
 2) Kotlin/Java - Kotlin is not my first choice but I used it to learn a bit at the same time.
 I had a problem with tests in Kotlin so I wrote them in Java
-4) Feign client - Easy to read and understand
+3) Feign client - Easy to read and understand
-7) Spring Security - JWT Token - Easy to configure
+4) Spring Security - JWT Token - Easy to configure
+5) Maven
+6) Postgres
+7) Flyway

 TODO